ivanovamir/news-agency-site-on-Django/README.md

-# My News agency website
+# My News agency website :point_down:

 ## Technologies used in this project:
 - HTML